diffbot/docs/docs/nl-index.md

 ## Credits

 Each call consumes 1 credit per 10,000 characters.
-A call with one document of 1,000 characters will consume 1 credit, while a call with 15 documents of 1,000 characters each (15,000 total) will consume 2 credits.
+Credits are rounded up to the nearest integer.
+For instance, a call with one document of 1,000 characters will consume 1 credit (rather than 0.1).
+Hence, if your documents are short, consider submitting multiple documents with a single request.

 ## Limits

-Up to 100,000 total characters for each call.
+Up to 100,000 total characters for each request.